mks-6

 review:

-summary: Genetic interaction evidence with mksr-2 (WBGene00010898)
+summary: Genetic interaction evidence with mksr-2 (WBGene00010898) demonstrates

-module proteins function collectively to establish TZ membrane
+collectively to establish TZ membrane associations.

 action: ACCEPT

-reason: The IGI annotation appropriately captures the genetic evidence
+reason: The IGI annotation appropriately captures the genetic evidence showing

-hierarchical dependencies between these proteins are well-documented.
+between these proteins are well-documented.

 supported_by: